frap129/oasis-container/README.md

 [Oasis Linux](https://github.com/oasislinux) packaged as an OCI container for easier experimentation.
 With the default configuration, the container is ~63MB, making is an amazingly tiny container base.

+Modify `config.lua` before building to customize the container to your liking.

 Thank you to @michaelforney and the rest of the @oasislinux contributors for this awesome distro!